Updated November 2021

 $ pvr add . $ pvr commit $ pvr post

-Step 2: Access Redis Server through Shell & Test
+Step 2: Access Redis through the shell and test it:

 redis-cli -h 10.42.0.231